 Basic Bathroom Remodel

 Small bathrooms aren’t as costly because there are fewer plumbing fixtures and lesser square footage.
 To stay within a low budget, keep the original bathroom layout as is.
-Moving plumbing, electric and walls will cause the remodel to become expensive quickly.
+Moving plumbing, electric, and gutting out and replacing old walls will cause the remodel to become rather expensive, quickly.